nawhi/webstorm-golf/README.md

 The following all count as one shot:
 - any single key press (e.g. delete or type a character)
-- any keyboard shortcut (e.g. Alt+Enter)
+- any keyboard shortcut (e.g. Cmd+Backspace to delete a word)

-Using the mouse incurs a penalty shot in addition to one shot per click.
+Using the mouse incurs a penalty shot.

 The following do not count as a shot:
 - navigating in submenus or dialog boxes (unless you use the mouse)
 - moving the cursor to a different location
+- highlighting parts of the code or adding multiple cursors

 You have completed a hole when the `hole` and `target` files are identical, such that running `diff` between them generates no output and an exit code of zero.
 There are a few ways of verifying this:
 * run `yarn verify` with the name of the hole directory, e.g. `yarn verify hole1`